greenelab/deep-review/sections/04_study.md

 million base pairs upstream or downstream from the affected promoter on either strand and even within the introns of other genes [@doi:10.1038/nrg3458].
 They do not necessarily operate on the nearest gene and may affect multiple genes.
 Their activity is frequently tissue- or context-specific.
-A substantial fraction of enhancers displays modest or no conservation across species.
+Many enhancers display modest or no conservation across species.
 There is no universal enhancer sequence signal or marker for enhancers, and some literature suggests that enhancers and promoters may be just categories along a spectrum [@doi:10.1016/j.tig.2015.05.007].
 One study [@doi:10.1101/gr.173518.114] even